Logiqx/gps-wizard/docs/nmea/messages/gsa.md

 Notes:

-- Talker ID distinguishes the different GNSS constellations:
+- [Talker ID](../lookups/talker-id.md) distinguishes the different GNSS constellations.
-  - $GPGSA reports the GPS satellites in use.
-  - $GNGSA reports the GLONASS satellites in use.
-  - $GAGSA reports the Galileo satellites in use.
-  - $BDGSA reports the BeiDou satellites in use.
 - The GSA sentences from the Exynos 1280 are reporting PRNs.